woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 #.
 Ensure your application server is using this new Java.
 Many application servers will pick up the system ``JAVA_HOME`` environment variable or require that their service definition be modified.

 #.
-If using Boundless Suite packages (or just using Tomcat) open :file:`/etc/default/tomcat7` in a text editor.
+If using Boundless Suite packages (or just using Tomcat) open :file:`/etc/tomcat8/tomcat8.conf` in a text editor.

 #.
-Scroll down to the end of the file where the ``JAVA_HOME`` variable is set.
-Add the line:
+Near the top of the file, the ``JAVA_HOME`` variable is set.
+Change it to:

    .. code-block:: bash
       :emphasize-lines: 3

-      OPENGEO_OPTS="-Djava.awt.headless=true -Xms256m -Xmx768m -Xrs -XX:PerfDataSamplingInterval=500 -Dorg.geotools.referencing.forceXY=true
-      JAVA_OPTS="$JAVA_OPTS $OPENGEO_OPTS"
+      # This is the $JAVA_HOME of JDK, not JRE. not needed if you've setup
+      # the file "/etc/profile.d/java.sh" with this variable.
       JAVA_HOME=/usr/lib/jvm/jre1.8.0_77

+   .. note:: Make sure the line is uncommented (does not start with ``#``).

 #.
 Save and close the file.